A Quaker Witness to the World

 New Sanctuary Movement

-Our Meeting approved May 7, 2017, becoming a part of the “New Sanctuary” movement by joining a broad interfaith network called Sanctuary DMV.
+Our Meeting approved May 7, 2017, becoming a part of the “New Sanctuary” movement by joining a broad interfaith network called DMV Sanctuary Congregation Network.
 With this approval, we dedicated ourselves to protecting immigrants and targeted communities in the DC, Maryland and Virginia (DMV) area.
 We joined the network of 70+ faith communities to pledge to resist policies and actions that target and deport millions of undocumented immigrants and discriminate against marginalized communities, including those who are of color, indigenous, Muslim, Latino, and LGBTQ.

 Statement on Religious Freedom

 Our Meeting approved Dec.
 4, 2016 this statement on religious freedom, joining other American Quakers in a call for a renewed commitment to equality:

 As people of faith and conscience, Sandy Spring Monthly Meeting of the Religious Society of Friends (Quakers) is compelled in this time of growing violence and religious intolerance to witness to the Divinely bestowed right of all people to the free, peaceful, and legal exercise of their own religious traditions without fear of bullying, intimidation, or persecution.
 We commit our community and ourselves to support and speak out for freedom of religion as the Spirit leads.

 Friends have a long history of belief in equal rights for everyone.
 In keeping with this tradition we wish to testify to the rights of all to live out freely and openly their differences in sexual orientation or gender identity.